Jan Beagle

-Jan Margaret Beagle is a diplomat from New Zealand who has been serving as the Director-General of the International Development Law Organization (IDLO) since 2020.
+Jan Margaret Beagle is a New Zealand diplomat who has been serving as the Director-General of the International Development Law Organization (IDLO) since 2020.
 From 2017 until 2019, she was the Under-Secretary-General of the United Nations for Management, appointed to this position by United Nations Secretary-General António Guterres on 1 June 2017.
 She then served as Special Advisor to the Secretary-General on Systemwide Implementation of Chief Executive Board decisions.

 Earlier in her career, Beagle held the position of Deputy Executive Director of the Joint United Nations Programme on HIV/AIDS, known as UNAIDS.
 From 2008 to 2009, she was the Deputy Director-General of the United Nations Office at Geneva, and from 2005 to 2007, Assistant Secretary-General for Human Resources Management.

 Education

 Beagle holds a master's degree with first class honours in History and International Relations from the University of Auckland, New Zealand.
 In 2018, Beagle was a recipient of the University of Auckland Distinguished Alumni Award.